-Danto's argument here, on which his later work depends, makes expressing some attitude or point of view towards their own meaning in this way a necessary feature of all works of art; it does so because expressing a point of view is what constitutes the difference between works of art and 'mere representations.'
+Danto's argument here, on which his later work depends, makes expressing some attitude or point of view toward their own content in this way a necessary feature of all works of art; it does so because expressing a point of view toward their own content is what constitutes the difference between works of art and "mere representations."
 Earlier, I remarked that Danto's claim that aesthetic properties are not a necessary feature of art creates a serious problem for his own theory.
-The difficulty should now be evident: if Danto's argument in Transfiguration of the Commonplace is correct, then aesthetic properties must be a necessary feature of works of art according to his own theory; such properties are what enable artworks to express an attitude towards whatever they are about.
-According to his own conception of what an aesthetic property is, such properties mark the difference between 'mere representations' and works of art, properly socalled.
+The difficulty should now be evident: if Danto's argument in Transfiguration of the Commonplace is correct, then aesthetic properties must be a necessary feature of works of art according to his own theory; such properties are what enable artworks to express an attitude toward whatever they are about.
+According to his own conception of what an aesthetic property is, such properties mark the difference between "mere representations" and works of art, properly so-called.
 And this is at odds with his contention that such properties play no necessary part in the definition of art.

-Hence, where I once thought the qualified 'aesthetic turn' of Danto's late work might represent some kind of return of the repressed-a reconsideration of precisely those features of art that the method of 'indiscernible counterparts' had been designed to dispatch-this a view that I no longer hold.28 That I do not is because it now seems to me that Danto's 'aesthetic turn'-if turn it is-would be better characterised as an acknowledgement or extrapolation of features of his ontology that have been present all along.
+Hence, where I once thought the qualified "aesthetic turn" of Danto's late work might represent some kind of return of the repressed - a reconsideration of precisely those features of art that the method of "indiscernible counterparts" had been designed to dispatch - this a view that I no longer hold.
+That I do not is because it now seems to me that Danto's "aesthetic turn" - if turn it is - would be better characterized as an acknowledgement or extrapolation of features of his ontology that have been present all along.
 The more interesting (and certainly more provocative) question, it therefore seems to me, is whether Danto may not have been implicitly committed to an aesthetics compatible with Kant's all along.
 To assess this, the next two sections consider their respective views of metaphor, which is where the comparison can best be made.